l3blonde/purse-webxr/README.md

 Desktop testing works great.
 VR testing needs actual hardware.
 This is a known limitation with WebXR emulators not a problem with the code.

-## What Works

-Everything on desktop.
-Keyboard controls mouse rotation proper lighting and centering VR session code.
-Fully implemented following WebXR standards Controller interaction.
-Trigger for grab and place grip for rotation All 5 assignment requirements completed
-The app demonstrates a working 3D viewer with proper WebXR integration for VR.
-Even though testing the VR features properly requires real VR hardware which is standard in the industry.